winitzki/scall/tutorial/programming_dhall.md

 For that, we need the general constructor `makeGFix`.

 We can also apply `unfixG` to a value of type `GFix F` and obtain a value of type `F (GFix F)`.
-We can then perform pattern-matching directly on that value, since `F` is typically a union type.
+We can then perform pattern matching directly on that value, since `F` is typically a union type.

-So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern-matching for co-inductive types.
+So, similarly to the case of Church encodings, `fixG` provides data constructors and `unfixG` provides pattern matching for co-inductive types.

 ### Example: streams